Inter Cardiff F.C.: A new adventure

-Inter CabelTel
+Inter CableTel

 In 2000, Inter Cardiff merged with Cardiff Metropolitan University (UWIC) to form UWIC Inter Cardiff F.C..
 The team's nicknames by fans included The International, The Sheep (Wales is famous for its sheep) or The Divs (from Car-DIFF).
 The Seagull on the team's logo originated from the Sully connection (nicknamed 'The Seagulls').
 They changed their name again in the summer of 2012 to Cardiff Metropolitan University F.C.

 Final year

-Following their best season ever the future of the team was left in doubt after their major sponsor CabelTel, now operating as ntl, withdrew their sponsorship.
+Following their best season ever the future of the team was left in doubt after their major sponsor CableTel, now operating as ntl, withdrew their sponsorship.
 Despite their entry into European competition in the 1999–2000 UEFA Cup they finished the season one place above relegation and lost their hold on the Welsh Cup in the Fourth Round.

 Following a poor season it was decided to merge with the University of Wales Institute, Cardiff's men's football team, or UWIC for short, and form a new club, UWIC Inter Cardiff A.F.C.
 The Inter Cardiff name continued until the 2008–09 season before it was dropped, leaving the team to continue from 2009 to 2010 as U.W.I.C.
 The Institute itself underwent a name change in 2012, and following suit, so did the team, becoming Cardiff Metropolitan University F.C.